Nikolay Soltys: Aunt, uncle and cousins

 Authorities noted that Soltys left the Mills Station murder scene and drove to his mother's house in Citrus Heights, a suburb of Sacramento, where she was babysitting his 3-year-old son Sergey Soltys.
 Unemployed, collecting welfare, and having successfully completed his eight-hour a day, five days a week English class, Soltys was to have enrolled in the American River College in Foothill Farms, also a Sacramento suburb, that same day.
 This is what directed detectives to determine the reason for why Soltys' mother was caring for the boy.
 His enrollment did not occur.

 Firefighters arrived on scene first and found a severely stabbed young girl lying in the middle of the street in front of the elderly aunt and uncle's duplex.
 The girl was 9-year-old Tatyana Kukharskaya, granddaughter of the aging couple.
 She was immediately taken to the University of California at Davis Medical Center, where she was pronounced dead upon arrival.
-A spokeswoman for the center announced that the girl had passed away en route to the center.
+A spokeswoman for the center announced that the girl had died en route to the center.
 A 10-year-old grandson of the elderly couple, Dmitry Kukharskiy, was found dead on the walkway adjacent to the front of the duplex.
 Witnesses said that the brutally stabbed children ran from their grandparents' home and the boy died in the arms of his mother, who ran out of the other half of the duplex when she heard the children screaming.
 The children were cousins and second cousins to Soltys.
-The elderly married couple - 74-year-old Galina Kukharskaya, and 75-year-old Peter Kukharskiy (the variations in the spelling of their last names distinguish gender) - were found dead on the second-floor of their duplex.
+The elderly married couple - 74-year-old Galina Kukharskaya, and 75-year-old Peter Kukharskiy (the variations in the spelling of their last names distinguish gender) - were found dead on the second floor of their duplex.